Duck tour: Fatal incidents

 On May 8, 2015, a modern Ride the Ducks boat with an original DUKW chassis struck and killed a woman crossing the street in Philadelphia, Pennsylvania's Chinatown section.
 Witnesses at the scene say that the woman was distracted by her handheld tablet device and walked into the street against the red light and was struck while in the boat's front center blind spot.
 Although the police determined the driver was not at fault, the victim's husband sued the company and the city, saying that the blind spots of the vehicle and the placement of the traffic light contributed to her death.
 The lawsuit was settled in 2017 for an undisclosed amount.

 On September 24, 2015, a modern Ride the Ducks vehicle with an original DUKW chassis in Seattle, Washington crashed into a charter bus on the Aurora Bridge, killing five passengers on the bus, critically injuring eight, and seriously injuring eight more.
-The cause of the accident was poor maintenance, that lead to an axle breaking at high speed.
+The cause of the accident was poor maintenance, that led to an axle breaking at high speed.
 The lack of a median barrier on the bridge made the accident more severe.
 The city and state settled their lawsuits surrounding the safety of the bridge for $4.4 million.

-On July 19, 2018, near Branson, Missouri, 17 people died and 7 were wounded after a DUKW capsized during a severe thunderstorm on Table Rock Lake.
+In the Table Rock Lake duck boat accident of July 19, 2018, near Branson, Missouri, 17 people died and 7 were injured after a DUKW capsized during a severe thunderstorm on Table Rock Lake.
 29 passengers and two crew members were on the boat.

 Non-fatal incidents

-On March 30, 2013 a duck boat of The Yellow Duckmarine in Liverpool sank in the city's Salthouse Dock during a tour.
+On March 30, 2013, a duck boat of The Yellow Duckmarine in Liverpool sank in the city's Salthouse Dock during a tour.
 All passengers were safely transferred to a pontoon before the vehicle began to sink.
 In June 2013 another duck boat, operated by the same company, sank in the Albert Dock as it came to the end of a tour of Liverpool.
 Passengers were forced to jump into the water as the vehicle rapidly took on water.
 Some were rescued by vessels while others swam to the side of the dock.
 Out of the 31 people on board, 27 were treated in hospital for minor injuries.
 The incident resulted in the Maritime and Coastguard Agency withdrawing all safety certificates for the craft owned by Pearlwild and their entering administration.
 Pearlwild are also under investigation by the North West Traffic Commissioner over the operation of the Duckmarines during 2012.

-On September 29, 2013 a duck boat on the River Thames in London caught fire.
+On September 29, 2013, a duck boat on the River Thames in London caught fire.
 Thirty people were rescued, a number of them after having jumped into the river to escape the fire.
 An investigation by the Marine Accident Investigation Branch determined that the fire had been caused by ignition of additional buoyancy foam added to the DUKW following the Liverpool incident, due to obstruction of airflow within the mechanical compartments and friction between the foam and moving parts.